madpiano/2019-432/slides/class21/README.md

 4. If you are interested in learning more about electronic health records data, Dr. Sherri Rose gave a talk recently at Johns Hopkins about crucial considerations when leveraging electronic data for health and social policy.
 Understanding the context of the data collection & the implications of algorithm use in practice are critical.
 [Here's the link to her slides](https://t.co/swl8XRx5ES), and [her tweet](https://twitter.com/sherrirose/status/1100170486242258944).
 5. Today, we'll discuss some well-established tools for robust linear regression.
 I've recently become aware of [the `estimatr` package](https://github.com/DeclareDesign/estimatr) which provides some nice solutions to common problems doing this sort of work.
 Here's a vignette on "[Getting Started Using estimatr](https://declaredesign.org/r/estimatr/articles/getting-started.html)".
 6. [How to Turn Your ggplot2 Visualization into an Interactive Tweet](https://datatitian.com/how-to-turn-your-ggplot2-visualization-into-an-interactive-tweet/)
+7. The [Cleveland Chapter of the ASA's Spring 2019 conference](https://sites.google.com/view/cleveland-asa/conferences/upcoming-conference) is Friday 2019-05-10, featuring Mark Ward and Doug Crabill from Purdue U., on "[Query, Wrangle, Scrape, or Parse Your Big Data into Submission](https://sites.google.com/view/cleveland-asa/conferences/upcoming-conference)".
+Register soon if you're interested.

 ## Is there anything specific you want to see in Project 2?